LivingLogic/LivingLogic.Python.xist/INSTALL.rst

 This will copy ``*.py`` files, compile ``*.c`` files and install everything in the ``site-packages`` directory as the :mod:`ll.xist` package.

-For some version a Windows distribution is provided.
+For some versions a Windows distribution is provided.
 To install it, double click it, and follow the instructions.